quorrajs/Quorra-docs/preface/quickstart.md

 ## Creating A View

 Next, we'll create a simple view to display our user data.
 Views live in the `resources/views` directory and contain the HTML of your application.
-We're going to place two new views in this directory: `layout.jade` and `users.jade` First, let's create our layout.jade file:
+We're going to place two new views in this directory: `layout.pug` and `users.pug` First, let's create our layout.pug file:

 ```
 doctype html